otr99x/AlbertaTubularUIPathProjects/README.md

 ### General:
  - All messages logged using Log Message activity.
- - Ryan, BHD and Cintas invoices implemented.
-Only Rhino outstanding.
+ - Ryan, BHD, Rhino and Cintas invoices implemented.
  - Using system variable CurrentDirectory (current UiPath project folder) to base relative paths from.
  - All projects require a path to Attachments folder.
 Currently set relative to the UiPath project's current folder at the same level as the home folder.
  - All projects require a path to Company.CSV file.
 Currently set relative to the UiPath project's current folder in the parent directory.